-aThese specifications are based on nutrient intake per day and should be used as a guideline.
+&lt;sup>aThese specifications are based on nutrient intake per day and should be used as a guideline.
 They require adjustment for feed intake, local conditions, legislation, and markets.

-bEnergy levels are guidelines and should be adjusted according to market price and specific farm scenario.
+&lt;sup>bEnergy levels are guidelines and should be adjusted according to market price and specific farm scenario.

-cNet energy was estimated using a conversion factor of 0.75 from metabolizable energy.
+&lt;sup>cNet energy was estimated using a conversion factor of 0.75 from metabolizable energy.
 For different diet compositions this may vary (i.e., 0.73 to 0.76) depending on the ingredients used.

-dThe minimum dietary SID Lys level for 12 to 25 lb pigs is 1.35% if dietary SID Lys in the late nursery phase meets PIC® recommendation.
+&lt;sup>dThe minimum dietary SID Lys level for 5.5 to 11.5 kg pigs is 1.35% if dietary SID Lys in the late nursery phase meets PIC® recommendation.

-eDiet with < 2% blood cells.
-If greater than 2% blood cells the SID Isoleucine:Lys ratio should be 60.
+&lt;sup>eDiet with < 2% blood cells.
+If greater than 2% blood cells, the SID Ile:Lys ratio should be 60.

-fAv. phosphorus=available phosphorus; STTD phosphorus=Standardized total tract digestible phosphorus.
+&lt;sup>fAv.
+P = available P; STTD P = Standardized total tract digestible phosphorus.

-gCalcium and phosphorus release values from phytase should be considered only if enough substrate is available based on diet formulation.
+&lt;sup>gCalcium and phosphorus release values from phytase should be considered only if enough substrate is available based on diet formulation.

-hIf sodium levels are not known in major ingredients use at least 80% of sodium coming from sodium chloride.
+hlf sodium levels are not known in major ingredients, use at least 80% of sodium coming from sodium chloride.

-iThe values represent micronutrient supplementation without giving credit for ingredient content.
+&lt;sup>iThe values represent micronutrient supplementation without accounting for ingredient content.

-jMaximum duration from weaning to 25 lb or 42 d of age.
-Pharmacological levels of zinc to improve growth performance follow: > 16 lb use 3000 ppm; and for 16-25 lb use 2000 ppm.
-Different countries have different regulations regarding the use of pharacological levels of zinc, follow your country's regulation.
+&lt;sup>jMaximum duration from weaning to 11.5 kg or 42 d of age.
+Pharmacological levels of zinc to improve growth performance follow: < 7.5 kg use 3000 ppm; and for 17.5-11.5 kg use 2000 ppm.
+Different countries have different regulations regarding the use of pharmacological levels zinc; follow your country's regulation.

-kMaximum supplemental iron is 200 ppm because of the substantial iron content of di-calcium phosphate and because high iron intake encourages E. coli proliferation in the young pig.
+&lt;sup>kMaximum supplemental iron is 200 ppm because of the substantial iron content of di-calcium phosphate and because high iron intake encourages E. coli proliferation in the young pig.

-ISupplemental copper up to 250 ppm could be used to improve growth performance if pharmacological Zn levels are not allowed.
+Supplemental copper up to 250 ppm could be used to improve growth performance if pharmacological zinc levels are not allowed.
 Inorganic forms assumed.
-Different countries have different regulations regarding the use of copper as growth promoter, please follow your country's regulation.
+Different countries have different regulations regarding the use of copper as growth promoter; please follow your country's regulation.

-mPelleting and (or) expanding decreases vitamin stability by 10-12% and 15-20% repectively.
-Consult vitamin manufacturer to verify their specific vitamin stability under pelleting conditions so additional modification can be made as required.
+&lt;sup>mPelleting and (or) expanding decreases vitamin stability by 10-12% and 15-20%, repectively.
+Consult vitamin manufacturer to verify their specific vitamin stability under pelleting conditions, so additional modification can be made as required.

-"A total level of 600 mg of choline per lb should be achieved.
+&quot;A total level of 1325 mg of choline per kg should be achieved.

-°Suggested levels for commercial production and good to high health.
-High health pigs can tolerate higher levels of SBM (30% for 16-25 lb).
+°Suggested levels for commercial production and good- to high-health.
+High-health pigs can tolerate higher levels of SBM (30% for 7.5-11.5 kg).

-pBased on the results of Millet et al. (2018).
+PBased on the results of Millet et al. (2018).

-aFor example, high quality fish meal, animal plasma, blood meal, enzymatically treated soybean meal, etc.;
+&lt;sup>qFor example, high quality fish meal, animal plasma, blood meal, enzymatically treated soybean meal, etc.

-'The most common highly digestible carbohydrate source is edible-grade lactose.
+&#x27;The most common highly digestible carbohydrate source is edible-grade lactose.
 Other highly digestible carbohydrates source can replace part of lactose if economical (i.e., maltose, dextrose, micronized corn, micronized rice, maltodextrin, etc.).